openode-io/openode-www/public/documentation/installation/legacy_upgrade.md

 - Addons
 - Persistence.
 Users are recommended to use external storage services, such as a Database, remote file systems, etc.

+## Notes for web socket websites

+As we are moving into a serverless architecture, web socket can still work, but a key-value caching system (redis, memcached, etc.) or database needs to be used to synchronize properly with connected clients.
+We will provide a sample example soon.

 ## Upgrading